UnitedHealthcare Dental Insurance for Seniors

 UnitedHealthcare Dental Reviews

 UnitedHealthcare Dental has received some positive reviews online, but, as with most insurance companies, reviews tend to skew negative.
 Some reviewers said their employer-based dental insurance wouldn’t cover X-rays and cleanings unless they first paid thousands of dollars to meet the deductible.
-Others said Delta Dental rejected claims for dental work recommended by reputable dentists, such as crowns and inlays.
 Some reviewers, who work in dental offices, said that UnitedHealthcare Dental and Golden Rule Insurance Company seem to deny many claims.

 >> Related Reading: Technology for Seniors